The History of Winemaking in Great Western

 The industry was on an upward trend.
 Shiraz was king, aromatic Rieslings became in fashion and wineries could not keep up with the production of Shiraz!
 Then the consumers changed and wanted white wines!
 Needless to say that the first job for Trevor Mast when he was appointed winemaker at Best’s was to make white wine out of Shiraz.
 Technology changed dramatically with the invention of refrigeration and better filtration.
 Wine really took off in Australia and plantings grew exponentially.

 Winemaking has evolved quite considerably since the early days of Trouette and Blampied.
 The region became well known for pioneering varietals like our famous Sparkling Shiraz and pushing forward with innovations in style.
 Many have played a part at putting the region on the map.
 Not only our own Viv Thomson, but other peers who have worked collaboratively to help raise the profile of the region including Colin Preece, Ian Mackenzie and Trevor Mast.

 Today, there are 44 grape producers in the region.
 With the acreage under vines being similar to that of the early days.
 Winemaking remains one of the most important industries in the area.

 Best’s is one of the founding wineries still located in Great Western, together with Seppelt, AT Richardson and Grampians Estate.
 There are also wineries producing wine from the region but with no Cellar Doors including Kimbarra, Black and Ginger, Clarnette and Ludvigson, Miners Ridge and One Tonne Wines.

 We are immensely proud that Best’s Wines are still going strong and celebrated 150 years of winemaking in 2016.
 We are one of Australia’s oldest continually family owned and operated wineries.
-Best’s Wines are now the only operating winery/vineyard in Great Western and have some of the oldest grape vines in Australia.
+Best’s Wines are now the only operating winery/vineyard in Great Western.
+Best’s Wines have some of the oldest grape vines in Australia.